 }

 Your backend should parse this payload.
 The userId identifies the target user in your system.
-The data object, along with the languages array, provides the pre-configured, localized content ready for you to use with your notification sender.
-You might select the appropriate language from the data object based on the end-user's language preference stored in your system, or use a default.
+The customMessages object provides the pre-configured, localized content ready for you to use with your notification sender.
+You might select the appropriate language from the customMessages object based on the end-user's language preference stored in your system, or use a default.
+The data object provides event-specific context (e.g., badge name, points earned) that you can optionally use for further customization.

 Expected Response from Your Webhook#